 Now when I first read this, I nearly had a little panic attack.
 I couldn’t understand why the BBC was so hell bent on trying to make garlic look like it had no use.
 Even more so, because I had originally noticed this story being broadcast via 24 hour news.
 I could not understand why the BBC were pushing this so hard!

 Then there is the fact that the WHO is being used to back up this story, which has just had its funding cut by Trump and evidence is coming to light of deep corruption operating within the institution, squarely pointing its fingers at the Bill and Melinda Gates Foundation.
-Which is ironic, because, the Bill and Melinda Gates Foundation have been found to be very cosy with the BBC.
+Which is ironic, because, the Bill and Melinda Gates Foundation have been found to be very cosy with the BBC as mentioned before.

 The study named “The Effects of Allium Sativum on Immunity within the Scope of COVID-19 Infection” outlined the extensive benefits of allium sativum (garlic) stating: Allium sativum is a functional food well-known for its immunomodulatory, antimicrobial, antiinflammatory, antimutagenic, antitumor properties.
 Its antiviral efficiency was also demonstrated.
 Some constituents of this plant were found to be active against protozoan parasites.
 Within this context, it appears to reverse most immune system dysfunctions observed in patients with COVID-19 infection.
 The relations among immune system parameters, leptin, leptin receptor, adenosin mono phosphate-activated protein kinase, peroxisome proliferator activated receptor-gamma have also been interpreted.
 Leptin’s role in boosting proinflammatory cytokines and in appetite decreasing suggest the possible beneficial effect of decreasing the concentration of this proinflammatory adipose tissue hormone in relieving some symptoms detected during COVID-19 infection.